void256/index.gl/README.markdown

 ## Limitations

-Currently there is no support for Extensions.
+Currently there is no support for search for OpenGL-Extensions.

 Additionally it would be nice to link to the reference pages.
 This is missing as well.